One Prompt Fits All: Universal Graph Adaptation for Pretrained Models: Conclusion

 \section{Conclusion}

-In this work, we identify a key problem in existing Graph Prompt Learning (GPL) methods: the adaptation gap between upstream pretraining and downstream scenarios.
+In this work, we categorize existing Graph Prompt Learning (GPL) methods based on their mechanisms and conduct an analysis of them.
+Through this analysis, we identify a key problem in existing GPL methods: the adaptation gap between upstream pretraining and downstream scenarios.
 We decompose this issue into two aspects: lack of consensus on underlying mechanisms, and limited scenario adaptability.
 Through motivation experiments and theoretical analysis, we reveal that the representation-level prompt is fundamentally equivalent to fine-tuning a simple downstream classifier.
 This primarily serves to adapt the pretrained model to downstream tasks, rather than unleashing its inherent capabilities.
 We propose a perspective: graph prompt learning should focus on unleashing the capability of pretrained models, and the classifier adapts to downstream scenarios.
 Based on our perspective, we propose \texttt{UniPrompt}, a novel GPL method that adapts any pretrained models, which leverages prompt-generated topology while preserving the original structure to unleash the capability of pretrained models.
 We evaluate \texttt{UniPrompt} on a comprehensive set of datasets, including homophilic and heterophilic graphs, under few-shot learning settings.
 The results demonstrate that \texttt{UniPrompt} consistently outperforms state-of-the-art baselines in both in-domain and cross-domain scenarios.
-Overall, our work provides new perspectives on the design principles of GPL, improving the fields of few/zero-shot graph learning, unifying downstream graph tasks, cross-domain graph learning, and promoting the development of Graph Foundation Models (GFMs).
+Overall, our work provides new perspectives on the design principles of GPL, improving the fields of few/zero-shot graph learning, unifying downstream graph tasks, cross-domain graph learning, and promoting the development of Graph Foundation Models.